SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - Importance of making sure to associate the "for" attribute in label and the "id" attribute in input in forms.
 - Importance of the Name attribute for the input in a form.
+- What to look for and how to build a search form.

 ### Continued development